jungvonmatt/contentful-ssg/README.md

 npx cssg init
 ```

-Initializes migrations and stores the config values in the `contentful-ssg.config.js` file.
+Initializes contentful-ssg and stores the config values in the `contentful-ssg.config.js` file.

 <!-- prettier-ignore -->
 #### Configuration values